 Which one of the following materials would be most suitable for making the windows of a house in a cold country?

 In order to answer this question, we have to first understand the requirements of the materials needed to make the windows of a house in a cold country.
-When the outdoor temperature is low, the house should be kept warm in order to shield the occupants from the cold.
+When the temperature outside the house is low, the house should be kept warm in order to shield the occupants from the cold.
 Hence, the material chosen must be the poorest conductor of heat, which will reduce the most amount of heat loss from the house to the colder surroundings.

 Using The CUE Method